TrellixVulnTeam/WebchatWebsite_TWQW/README.md

   The purpose for this project was to teach myself more about web develpment by challenging my self to make a encrypted webchatting website.

 ## Building
-  It is very simple to build this project.
   ```
   npm install sqlite3          -API
   npm install cors             -API